mattmongeon/rpi_examples_indigo/i2c_programming.md

 has been run from the root of the current workspace.
 Then run the command

-    $ rosrun raspberry_pi lsm303.py
+    $ rosrun rpi_examples_indigo lsm303.py

 to start publishing acceleration data.

 #####2.8 Publishing the tf Data

 Now that the acceleration data is being published it can be viewed in rviz on another machine.
 This can be done by subscribing to the ```/lin_accel``` topic, updating the velocity and position of the Raspberry Pi, and publishing new tf data.
-The source code for this example can be found in [pi_position.py](https://github.com/mattmongeon/raspberry_pi/blob/master/src/pi_position.py).
+The source code for this example can be found in [pi_position.py](https://github.com/mattmongeon/rpi_examples_indigo/blob/master/src/pi_position.py).
 Information on tf can be found in [this documentation](http://wiki.ros.org/tf) and [these tutorials](http://wiki.ros.org/tf/Tutorials).

 First a subscriber needs to be created.